-Global Health Research
+Global Health Research at University of Copenhagen

-The emphasis is on integrating basic laboratory and theoretical research with clinical research and field-based public health studies in order to improve health among affected populations.
+School of Global Health encourages research that integrates basic laboratory and theoretical research with clinical research and field-based public health studies in order to improve health among affected populations.

 Overview of the centres, units and departments conducting global health related research across the University of Copenhagen, Copenhagen University Hospital and Statens Serum Institut